civisanalytics/civis-python/docs/source/parallel.rst

 Mismatches between your local environment and the environment in the Civis container script jobs are a common source of errors.
-To run a function in the Civis platform, any modules called by that function must be importable from a Python interpreter running in the container script.
+To run a function in Civis platform, any modules called by that function must be importable from a Python interpreter running in the container script.
 For example, if you use :class:`joblib.Parallel` with :func:`numpy.sqrt`, the joblib backend must be set to run